Cr3dentials/.github/profile/README.md

 # Cr3dentials
-Cr3dentials is verification infrastructure for financial institutions.
-We help lenders and cross-border payment companies use zkTLS to verify bank statements and high-value transfers, enriching financial services and automating OTC proof-of-payment operations.
+Cr3dentials builds verification infrastructure using zkTLS that lets lenders and marketplaces verify real income and activity directly from the platforms where people earn and transact, when bank data is missing or unreliable.
+We work with early-stage to growth fintechs to power credit, advances, and financial access across the modern internet economy.